 WE ARE AN OFFICIALLY REGESTERED WOLF-HYBRID KENNELS

-Please don’t message us on our Facebook page.
+Please don’t message us on our old Facebook page (12 k followers).
 There are some technical difficulty with our Facebook page and Facebook doesn’t know how to fix it at this time.

 Beware of fraud: Some people try to sell puppies under our name or sell you a deposit to our kennels for a deal.
 The process with us has to be individual and every one has to get qualified.
 Please contact us if you are coming across such a scam.

 The Wolf/Parents of the today’s dog